NicoloCavalli95horses/KMS-web-testing/content/00 Antilibrary/RPO (Relative Path Overwrite).md

 - Depending on the implementation of the site, different variations of RPO attacks may be feasible
 - For example, ==an attacker could manipulate the URL to make the page include user-generated content hosted on the same domain==

-When an injection vulnerability is present in a page, an attacker could manipulate the URL such that the web page references itself as the stylesheet, which ==turns a simple text injection vulnerability into a style sink==
+When an injection vulnerability is present in a page, an attacker could manipulate the URL such that the web page references itself as the style sheet, which ==turns a simple text injection vulnerability into a style sink==

 > [!NOTE] In a nutshell
-> In essence, this attack utilizes a crafted URL (typically with a PATH_INFO), to  ==force the target Web page to load itself as a stylesheet, when it contains both path-relative stylesheets and attacker-controllable contents.==
+> In essence, this attack utilizes a crafted URL to  ==force the target web page to load itself as a stylesheet, when it contains both path-relative stylesheets and attacker-controllable contents.==

 ### Entry points
 - URLs